cunybpl/nycet_pnp/src/content/guides/plants/air-cooled-chilled-water-plant.md

     </tbody>
 </table>

-### Air-Cooled Chilled Water Plant Measurement Point Locations
+### Air-cooled Chilled Water Plant Measurement Point Locations

 The measurement locations for an air-cooled chilled water plant are schematically shown in Figure 4.